rzippo/drawio-latex/readme.md

 ## Requirements

-You need the `draw.io` desktop app installed and callable as `drawio`.
+You need the `draw.io` desktop app installed and callable as `drawio`, on Linux, or `draw.io.exe`, on Windows.

 > You can test this running `drawio --help`.
 Note that you need a graphical environment, or at least use `xvfb`, as in [this issue](https://github.com/jgraph/drawio-desktop/issues/146).